sjbossa/Challenge9-readme-gen/Develop/README.md

   9. [Email](#email)

 ## Installation
-Nothing to add at this time
+nothing to add at this time for this challenge

 ## Features
-Nothing to add at this time
+The ability to execute from the command line will help streamline processes

 ## Contributing
-no further contributions needed
+no other contributors at his time

 ## Test
 undefined

 ## Usage
-readme file will be generated and uploaded to github for grading purposes
+Nothing to add at this time

 ## Credits
-no other collaborators to add at this time
+No collaborators to list on the challenge at this time

 ## Licenses
 MIT